Northstar Line: Pandemic and termination

-The Metropolitan Council conducted a study on the future of Northstar post pandemic but the study was not intended to produce any decisions or recommendations.
-The study was completed in March 2023.
+In March 2023, the Metropolitan Council published a study on the future of Northstar that was not intended to produce any decisions or recommendations.

-Construction of the Northern Lights Express Intercity passenger train from Downtown Minneapolis to Duluth may add a transfer station at Coon-Rapids Foley Boulevard to allow for transfers between Northstar and NLX trains to other Amtrak intercity routes.
+Construction of the Northern Lights Express from Downtown Minneapolis to Duluth would have added a station at Coon-Rapids Foley Boulevard.
+It would have allowed for transfers between Northstar and NLX trains to other Amtrak intercity routes.

-On October 2, 2023, service was increased to four round trips every weekday, including one reverse peak trip.
+On October 2, 2023, service was increased to four round-trips every weekday, including one reverse peak trip.
 Special event service returned, serving Twins and Vikings games.
-There is still no weekend service.
-An increase in the sales tax in the seven-county metropolitan area approved in the 2023 Minnesota legislative session would help cover the increased expenses.
+There was still no weekend service.
+An increase in the sales tax in the seven-county metropolitan area approved in the 2023 Minnesota legislative session would have helped cover the increased expenses.

-On February 23, 2025, Minnesota State House Representative Jon Koznick, serving as the chair of the House Transportation Finance and Policy Committee and historical critic of Northstar, advanced a bill in the state house to terminate operations on the line, claiming that the line does not reduce congestion.
+As northern Anoka County grew more Republican, bipartisan political support waned.
+On February 23, 2025, Minnesota State House Representative Jon Koznick, serving as the chair of the House Transportation Finance and Policy Committee and a critic of Northstar, advanced a bill in the state house to terminate operations on the line, claiming that the line did not reduce congestion.
 Shortly after Koznick's bill was sent to the General Register, the Minnesota Department of Transportation and Metropolitan Council released a statement that the agencies had "jointly started the process to explore transitioning to bus service."
 In August 2025, the agency officially announced the termination of the line in favor of bus service, to go into effect in January 2026.
+The last trains on the line ran on January 4, 2026, serving a Vikings–Packers game, with replacement bus service commencing on January 5, 2026.